Dhruvbhargav01/CutOutPro/README.md

 # ✂️ CutOutPro

 CutOutPro is a **SaaS-based Background Removal App** built with the **MERN Stack**, **Clerk Authentication**, **ClipDrop API**, and **Razorpay**.
 Upload your images, remove backgrounds instantly, and manage usage with a simple credit system.

+🔗 **Live Demo**: cut-out-pro-sri2.vercel.app

 ---